maet3608/nuts-flow/_sources/introduction.rst.txt

 **nuts-flow** is the base library for
 `nuts-ml <https://github.com/maet3608/nuts-ml>`_, a
-data pre-processing pipeline for (GPU-based) machine learning.
+data pre-processing pipeline for deep learning.